Many wild cat species are at high risk of becoming extinct from habitat loss, poaching, illegal wildlife trade and loss of prey.

 ENDANGERED

 Inhabits Java in Indonesia.
 Listed as endangered since 2021.
-Population estimated at 200 – 500 individuals in over 20 fragmented groups.
+The current population of Javan leopards is estimated at around 350 over several fragmented groups.

 Amur leopard